Syllo/nvtop/README.markdown

 processes using Intel GPUs.

 **INTEL SUPPORT STATUS**
-- Intel is working on exposing more hardware information through an `HWMON` interface.
+- Intel is working on exposing more hardware info through an `HWMON` interface.
 The patches are still a work in progress: [see patch series](https://patchwork.freedesktop.org/series/104278/).
 - The fdinfo interface does not expose the memory allocated by the process.
 The